oreoluwadekunle/python-tkinter-projects/rock-paper-scissors/README.md

 ## Updates

 When I update the game, you don't need to do anything special!
-Just double-click `run_game.command` as usual, and it will automatically download the latest version before running.
+Just double-click `run_game.command` or `run_game.bat` as usual, and it will automatically download the latest version before running.

 ## Troubleshooting

 If the game doesn't start:
 1. Make sure Python 3 is installed: Open Terminal and type `python3 --version`
-2. Make sure you ran `chmod +x run_game.command` in the setup
+2. Make sure you ran `chmod +x run_game.command`or `run_game.bat` in the setup
-3. Try right-clicking `run_game.command` and selecting "Open"
+3. Try right-clicking `run_game.command` or `run_game.bat` and selecting "Open"

 ---